-The ravages of gum disease are best prevented by early detection and proper dental hygiene.
-Gum disease is particularly dangerous because the progression of the disease is often painless and undetected until it creates serious problems.
+Prevent gum disease damage with early detection and good dental hygiene.
+Gum disease is particularly risky because it often develops without pain and goes unnoticed until it causes serious issues.

 Periodontal Treatment & Preventive Care

-The best way to treat periodontal problems is to prevent them.
-Your personalized "check up" helps to protect you against gum disease (periodontal disease and gingivitis), tooth decay, and stress-related conditions such as teeth grinding and TMJ.
+The most effective way to handle periodontal issues is through prevention.
+Your personalized "check up" helps protect you from gum disease (periodontal disease and gingivitis), tooth decay, and stress-related problems such as teeth grinding and TMJ.

 Periodontal exam

-During your visit, we will examine your mouth for signs of periodontal disease.
-Early diagnosis and treatment is very important for your dental and overall health.
+During your visit, we will check your mouth for signs of periodontal disease.
+Early diagnosis and treatment are very important for your dental and overall health.

-Periodontal disease or gum disease is an infection of bone and the supporting structures of your teeth.
-It is estimated that 80% of the adult population has gum disease to one degree or another.
+Periodontal disease, or gum disease, is an infection that affects the bone and supporting structures of your teeth.
+It is estimated that 80% of the adult population has some level of gum disease.

-Periodontal bacteria can cause an inflammatory reaction which leads to the destruction of the tissue that connect teeth to bone.
-This tissue loss can create a space called a periodontal pocket.
-While everyone has some amount of pocketing, normal depths are 1 to 3 mm.
-Daily brushing and flossing will help keep these pockets clean.
-However, in situations of periodontal disease, the pockets are deeper than 3 mm and it is impossible for you to clean and maintain them.
-As a result, bacteria and debris exist at the bottom of the pocket which leads to chronic gum infection.
+Periodontal bacteria can initiate an inflammatory response that damages the tissue connecting teeth to the bone.
+This tissue loss creates a space called a periodontal pocket.
+While everyone has some level of pocketing, normal depths are between 1 and 3 mm.
+Daily brushing and flossing help keep these pockets clean.
+However, in cases of periodontal disease, the pockets can be deeper than 3 mm, making them harder to clean and maintain.
+As a result, bacteria and debris build up at the bottom of the pocket, leading to chronic gum infection.

-As we age, we become more susceptible to periodontal bacteria and lack of proper hygiene or cleaning is another reason for periodontal disease.
-Without treatment, teeth will lose enough support to become loose and painful and eventually will be lost.
+As we age, we become more vulnerable to periodontal bacteria, and poor hygiene or cleaning is another cause of periodontal disease.
+Without treatment, teeth will lose enough support to become loose and painful, eventually leading to tooth loss.

 Periodontal disease affects your entire body!

-Chronic gum infection, and especially inflammation, affects all organ systems.
-Recent peer reviewed studies show individuals with chronic periodontal disease increase the risk of stroke, developing heart disease, and diabetes by two or threefold.
-Other problems include gastric ulcers, osteoporosis and pre term babies.
+Chronic gum infection, especially inflammation, affects all organ systems.
+Recent peer-reviewed studies show individuals with chronic periodontal disease have a two- or threefold increased risk of stroke, heart disease, and diabetes.
+Other issues include gastric ulcers, osteoporosis, and preterm babies.

-The only way to prevent problems like these from occurring is to care for your gums.
+The best way to avoid problems like these is to take care of your gums.

 Stages of periodontal disease